fukurosan/Jhaystack/README.md

 - Make things faster (there's a lot that can be done!)
 - Implement search indexes
 - Make more detailed tests
-- Allow for users to specifiy a regex for attribute path evaluations
-- Preprocess attribute validations